One Oregon – Bridging Oregon’s Rural/Urban Divide

 The International Port of Coos Bay, with its direct access to the Pacific Ocean, Asia and other world markets, is ideally positioned to play a key role in delivering clean-burning natural gas energy to waiting world populations that will use the energy regardless of its origin.
 In addition, the necessary private investments envisioned for the Port and surrounding areas to make the facility a reality will create long-lasting benefits for other industries and job-creation opportunities along the South Coast and Southern Oregon regions.

 The proposed facility is one of the largest private investments ever proposed in Oregon, creating 3,500 construction jobs over 2 to 4 years that pay an average of $80,000 a year – double the average annual income in Southern Oregon counties.
 It will create 250 permanent, high-paying jobs with good benefits.
 And Jordan Cove will generate more than $40 million a year in state taxes and $60 million a year in revenues to support local schools and services in Coos, Douglas, Jackson, Lake and Klamath counties.
-While located in Coos County, the energy center would be a massive economic boost for all of southern Oregon – creating jobs, boosting incomes, generating new tax revenues and building new infrastructure.
+While located in Coos County, the energy center would be a massive economic boost for all of southern Oregon and part of eastern Oregon – creating jobs, boosting incomes, generating new tax revenues and building new infrastructure.
 And with economic benefits, hope and opportunities will return to communities devastated by years of recession, depression and indifference from state leaders.

 The project requires federal, state and local support from various government agencies.
 Local officials in Coos County – including local Democratic state legislators – strongly support the project.